Deeps18-crypto/Netflix-clone/README.md

 * The project has list of movies which is listed in the rows.

-* The list of movies can play the trailer of youtube.
+* The movies can play their trailer in the app.